“Promoting innovations in the aviation industry”

 Easy to process

-The stretched PLEXIGLAS® plates will be particularly even.
+The stretched PLEXIGLAS® sheets will be particularly even.
 Experts refer to it as a significantly improved thickness tolerance.
 This figure shows how far the thickness of the material deviates from a desired nominal value.
 The smaller the deviation and the more consistent the figure, the more even are the technical properties of the material and the simpler it is to process.

 Manufacturers of conventional aircraft windows can then produce more windows than before from a single stretched plate.
 This is economical for our customers and thus a true benefit that we can offer in addition to the actual product.
 Just as we also offer the option of larger designs for hoods and windshields.